Addy0908/US-ACCIDENTS-EXPLORATORY-DATA-ANALYSIS/README.md

 2. Less than 5% of cities have more than 1000 accidents in the period between February 2016 and December 2021.

-3. he majority of them have witnessed between 10–100 accidents during the period.
+3. The majority of them have witnessed between 10–100 accidents during the period.

 4. Accidents by cities follow an exponentially decreasing distribution.